NLA - International

 SECTION F: To welcome women, people of color, transgendered/transsexuals, the deaf, the physically challenged, the economically disenfranchised, and others who have traditionally been discriminated against or poorly represented within the Leather/BDSM/Fetish community.

 SECTION G: To attend, promote and support fundraising for deserving defense funds, projects, and clubs, organizations, and/or charities, which have given direct service to the Leather/BDSM/Fetish community.

 SECTION H: To continue preserving a record of our history, traditions and culture.

 The Association’s Fiscal Year shall run from January 1st through December 31st.

 ARTICLE IV: POLICIES AND PROCEDURES

-The POLICIES AND PROCEDURES established by the Executive Board of the Association sshall be used to conduct the business of The Association.
+The Policies and Procedures established by the Executive Board of the Association shall be used to conduct the business of The Association.